macagua/entrenamiento.python_basico/source/leccion2/interactivo.rst

 .. code-block:: python

-    >>> os.__doc__
+    >>> print os.__doc__
-    "OS routines for Mac, NT, or Posix depending on what system we're on.\n\nThis exports:\n  - all functions from posix, nt, os2, mac, or ce, e.g. unlink, stat, etc.\n  - os.path is one of the modules posixpath, ntpath, or macpath\n  - os.name is 'posix', 'nt', 'os2', 'mac', 'ce' or 'riscos'\n  - os.curdir is a string representing the current directory ('.' or ':')\n  - os.pardir is a string representing the parent directory ('..' or '::')\n  - os.sep is the (or a most common) pathname separator ('/' or ':' or '\\\\')\n  - os.extsep is the extension separator ('.' or '/')\n  - os.altsep is the alternate pathname separator (None or '/')\n
+    OS routines for NT or Posix depending on what system we're on.

+    This exports:
+      - all functions from posix, nt, os2, or ce, e.g. unlink, stat, etc.
+      - os.path is one of the modules posixpath, or ntpath
+      - os.name is 'posix', 'nt', 'os2', 'ce' or 'riscos'
+      - os.curdir is a string representing the current directory ('.' or ':')
+      - os.pardir is a string representing the parent directory ('..' or '::')
+      - os.sep is the (or a most common) pathname separator ('/' or ':' or '\\')
+      - os.extsep is the extension separator ('.' or '/')
+      - os.altsep is the alternate pathname separator (None or '/')
-    - os.pathsep is the component separator used in $PATH etc\n  - os.linesep
+      - os.pathsep is the component separator used in $PATH etc
-    is the line separator in text files ('\\r' or '\\n' or '\\r\\n')\n  - os.defpath is the default search path for executables\n  - os.devnull is the file path of the null device ('/dev/null', etc.)\n\nPrograms that import and use 'os' stand a better chance of being\nportable between different platforms.
-Of course, they must then\nonly use functions that are defined by all platforms (e.g., unlink\nand opendir), and leave all pathname manipulation to os.path\n(e.g., split and join).\n"
+      - os.linesep is the line separator in text files ('\r' or '\n' or '\r\n')
+      - os.defpath is the default search path for executables
+      - os.devnull is the file path of the null device ('/dev/null', etc.)

+    Programs that import and use 'os' stand a better chance of being portable between different platforms.
+Of course, they must then only use functions that are defined by all platforms (e.g., unlink and opendir), and leave all pathname manipulation to os.path (e.g., split and join).
     >>>